sylvaindeschenes/sylvaindeschenes.github.io/readme.markdown

 # Welcome to my personal website Github repo

 This code can be seen live at [sylvaind.me](https://sylvaind.me).

-My personal website is made with love on Jekyll. and hosted for free on Gihthub Pages.
+This website is made with love on Jekyll and hosted for free on Gihthub Pages.

 Disclaimer: I'm really not considering myself as a coder but I've tried as much as possible to follow the web best practices.